mekkanix/vue-sandbox/README.md

 # <div align="center">VueSandbox</div>

-<p align="center">Live-test your Vue.js components in a sandbox environment.</p>
+<p align="center">Play with your Vue components' data and see render updates in real-time.</p>

 ## Introduction

-VueSandbox is a node-based utility that allows you to live-test and play with your Vue.js components.
+VueSandbox is a [node.js](https://nodejs.org/en/)-based utility that allows you to edit Vue components' props in live, and see render updates in a dedicated viewport.

-It is designed to generate live-testing forms by parsing components' props directly from your source files.
+This way it provides a good way to test your components under development, or use them to efficently present features.

+## Demo

+Soon...

-## Documentation
+## Getting Started & Documentation

-The complete documentation for using VueSandbox is available at the [Official Website](https://mekkanix.github.io/vue-sandbox/docs/).
+The complete step-by-step guide and documentation for using VueSandbox is available at the [Official Website](https://mekkanix.github.io/vue-sandbox/docs/).

 ## Licensing